ahmedrizwan/AndroidKotlinComponents/README.md

 - Uses Realm instead of Room
 - [Android Architecture and Realm](https://academy.realm.io/posts/android-architecture-components-and-realm/)

-*TODOs are added to each project variation for an easy transition into making it your own.*
+*TODOs have been added to each project variation for an easy transition into making it your own.*

 ## License
 ```